2014 United States Senate election in Georgia: Policy positions

 Perdue supported repeal and replacement of the Affordable Care Act.
 He supported a constitutional balanced budget amendment and comprehensive tax reform.
 He pledged to limit himself to two terms in the Senate, if elected.

 Nunn supported abortion rights.
 Nunn believed that members of Congress should be forced to pass a budget each year, or forfeit their pay.
-Nunn supported expanding federally mandated background checks to include all local sales to prevent the possibility that mentally ill persons would be able to buy a firearm.
+Nunn supported expanding federally mandated background checks to include all local sales to prevent mentally ill persons from buying firearms.
 Nunn said that going forward, some aspects of the Affordable Care Act should be fixed rather than the whole law being eliminated.
 She criticized Georgia's refusal to accept Medicaid expansion under the act.
 Following the start-up problems with the associated HealthCare.gov website, Nunn broke with the Obama administration and said that the individual mandate portion of the law should be delayed.

 Nunn supported the 2013 Senate immigration plan that would have allowed illegal immigrants to stay in the United States while waiting for American citizenship.

 Nunn favored construction of the Keystone XL Pipeline.
 She opposed the Obama administration's proposed cuts to defense spending.

 On the topic of same-sex marriage, Nunn said she personally favored it, but that the decision should be made on a state-by-state basis.